quasarstream/PHP-FFmpeg-video-streaming/README.md

 echo $metadata['filename']; // path to metadata.json
 var_dump($metadata['metadata']); // dump all metadata
 ```
-**NOTE:** It won't save metadata to clouds because of some security concerns.
+**NOTE:** It won't save metadata to clouds because of some security reasons.

 ### Other Advanced Features
 You can easily use other advanced features in the **[PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg)** library.
 In fact, when you open a file with the `open` method(or `openFromCloud`), it holds the Media object that belongs to the PHP-FFMpeg.